 The social service outreach for the Diocese of Lubbock is Catholic Charities, formerly Catholic Family Service, Inc. Catholic Charities is committed to living out the Social Gospel as described in Matthew 25: Whenever you did this for one the least important of these, you did it for me.

-We take our mandate from the Diocese of Lubbock to serve people of all faiths, acting always in favor of the poor while challenging oppression and injustice.
-We strive to empower those we serve and those who help us to serve to become all they can become - brothers and sisters in the Lord as members of the Body of Christ.
+Catholic Charities takes its mandate from the Diocese of Lubbock to serve people of all faiths, acting always in favor of the poor while challenging oppression and injustice.
+A United Way agency, Catholic Charities strives to empower those it serves and its volunteers to become all they can become - brothers and sisters in the Lord as members of the Body of Christ.

-Catholic Charities operates a thrift store, The Resale Center, at 2218 34th Street.
-As you go about replacing furniture, appliances, clothing, etc., please think about the Catholic Charities Resale Center/Thrift Store.
-You can either drop off your "previously owned" items at the Center, 2218 34th Street, or call for a pick up.
-Additionally, several times each year, the Resale Center truck is available for donations in the parking lot of the Cathedral on Sundays.
+As you go about replacing furniture, appliances, clothing, etc., please think about the Catholic Charities Resale Center.
+You can either drop off your "previously owned" items at the center or call 763-8315 for a pick up.
+Several times each year, the Resale Center truck is available for donations in the parking lot of the Cathedral on Sundays.

 Donations of small appliances, good used furniture, household items, toys, non-perishable food and clean used clothing will be accepted and are deeply appreciated.

 The Resale Center can always use more volunteers: a morning or afternoon of your time and talent would be a great help to the Center that depends so heavily on volunteers.
-Contact Resale Center Manager, at 763-8315 and ask how you can help!
+Contact the Resale Center manager, at 763-8315 to ask how you can help!

 The funds from the Resale Center are used to help the poor through Catholic Charities programs and services.
 Also, Resale Center items are given to families that are struggling.